BOARD OF GOVERNORS

 c) formally approve the appointment and removal of the Director, Audit Services;

-d) annually review and approve the performance appraisal and compensation adjustments of the Director, Audit Services, after considering the recommendation of the administrative officer to whom the director report administratively.
+d) annually review and approve the performance appraisal and compensation adjustments of the Director, Audit Services, after considering the recommendation of the administrative officer to whom the Director reports administratively.

 (iii) Internal Controls and Risk Management Oversight